FRIENDS WITH THE ENEMY

 Friends With the Enemy is a mellow, beautifully written tome that takes in almost 70 years of life and times in literary Ireland.

-An ideal Christmas gift for any discerning Irish reader, Friends With The Enemy will be launched by author Ita Daly on 13 December in The Gutter Bookshop, Dalkey at 5:00pm and books will be available in all good Irish book shops.*
+Friends With The Enemy was launched by author Ita Daly in December 2017 in time for Christmas, and her books are now available in all good Irish book shops.*